p2pcommons/specs/module.md

 <!-- When not all destination modules include the versioned origin
 module --> <!-- in their `contents` property, -->

-Due to the peer-to-peer nature of the Dat protocol and its cryptographic signing, this two-way verification is the highest degree of trust that is implemented in this specification.
+Due to the peer-to-peer nature of the Hypercore protocol and its cryptographic signing, this two-way verification is the highest degree of trust that is implemented in this specification.